 Security Analysis of Android Automotive 2020-01-1295

 In-vehicle infotainment (IVI) platforms are getting increasingly connected.
-Besides OEM apps and services, the next generation of IVI platforms are expected to offer third-party application integration.
-Under this business model, vehicular sensor and event data can be collected and shared with selected third-party apps.
-To this end, Google is pushing towards standardization among proprietary IVI operating systems with their Android Automotive platform which is running natively on the vehicle’s IVI platform.
-Unlike Android Auto’s limited functionality of display-mirroring certain smartphone apps to the IVI screen, Android Automotive will have access to the in-vehicle network (IVN) and be able to read and share various sensor data from the car with third-party apps.
-This increased connectivity opens new business opportunities for both the car manufacturer as well as third-party entities, but also introduces a new attack surface on the vehicle.
+Besides OEM apps and services, the next generation of IVI platforms are expected to offer integration of third-party apps.
+Under this anticipated business model, vehicular sensor and event data can be collected and shared with selected third-party apps.
+To accommodate this trend, Google has been pushing towards standardization among proprietary IVI operating systems with their Android Automotive platform which runs natively on the vehicle’s IVI platform.
+Unlike Android Auto’s limited functionality of display-projecting certain smartphone apps to the IVI screen, Android Automotive will have access to the in-vehicle network (IVN), and will be able to read and share various vehicular sensor data with third-party apps.
+This increased connectivity opens new business opportunities for both the car manufacturer as well as third-party businesses, but also introduces a new attack surface on the vehicle.
 Therefore, Android Automotive must have a secure system architecture to prevent any potential attacks that might compromise the security and privacy of the vehicle and the driver.
-In particular, malicious third-party entities could possibly remotely compromise a vehicle's functionalities and impact the vehicle safety, causing financial and operational damage to the vehicle, as well as compromise the driver’s privacy.
+In particular, malicious third-party entities could remotely compromise a vehicle’s functionalities and impact the vehicle safety, causing financial and operational damage to the vehicle, as well as compromise the driver’s privacy and safety.

-This paper presents Android Automotive system architecture and provides guidelines for conducting a high-level security analysis.
-We will describe what countermeasures have already been taken by Google to prevent potential proof-of-concept attacks, and discuss what still needs to be done in order to offer a secure and privacy-preserving Android experience for next-generation IVI platforms.
+This paper presents an Android Automotive system architecture and provides guidelines for conducting a high-level security analysis.
+It also describes what countermeasures have already been taken by Google to prevent potential attacks, and discusses what still needs to be done in order to offer a secure and privacy-preserving Android experience for next-generation IVI platforms.